Wendigo (comics): Fictional character biography

 Several people have been afflicted with the curse of the Wendigo, including Paul Cartier, Georges Baptiste, Francois Lartigue, Lorenzo, Mauvais and others.

 The curse is regional to the woods of Northern Canada and takes place, under the right conditions, when a person in the forests of Canada feeds on human flesh.
 This "curse of the Wendigo" was created by the Northern Gods (also known as the Inua) in an effort to deter human cannibalism.

 The cannibal transforms into a superhumanly strong, nearly indestructible, fur-covered monster: the Wendigo.
 They then roam the woods eating human beings.
 The Wendigo frequently fights the Hulk, Wolverine, and Alpha Flight.
 Paul Cartier transforms into the Wendigo, battles the Hulk, and escapes.
 He battles the Hulk again and encountered Wolverine, and then battles both.
 Cartier is cured when college professor Georges Baptiste becomes the Wendigo.

 Baptiste later terrorizes a snowbound group.
-He battles Wolverine, Nightcrawler, and members of Alpha Flight; the Baptiste Wendigo is captured and cured by Shaman, although Baptiste is arrested by Department H.
+He battles Wolverine, Nightcrawler, and members of Alpha Flight, but is captured and cured by Shaman, then arrested by Department H.

 Fur trapper Francois Lartigue later transforms into the Wendigo, battles the Hulk when Bruce Banner stumbles across a cabin belonging to him, and Sasquatch, and is taken to be cured by Shaman.

 In Spider-Man #8–12 (the "Perceptions" story arc), a Wendigo-like creature is blamed for killing several children near Hope, British Columbia.
 Spider-Man's alter ego, Peter Parker, is sent to take pictures during the media frenzy that follows.
 Wolverine, having previous experience with Wendigos and having concern for the creature's welfare, comes to the town and contacts Peter Parker directly, seeking Spider-Man's assistance.
 Together, Spider-Man and Wolverine determine the real cause of death among the children.
-This version of Wendigo is less aggressive, not cannibalistic, and not as durable.
+This version of Wendigo is less aggressive, not cannibalistic, and not as durable as other Wendigos.

-One Wendigo battles Werewolf by Night in an issue of Marvel Comics Presents.
-Its most frequent appearances were in the limited series Sabretooth: Open Season #1–4, where Sabretooth is hired to kill a Wendigo, ultimately succeeding.